itKhalid143/websec100/Days/Day7-SQLi.md

 database.query(SELECT username FROM users WHERE username = ?
 AND password= ?', (username, password)
 				)
 ```
-- A prepared statement or a parameterized statement is used to execute the same statement repeatedly with high efficiency and protect against SQL injections
+- A prepared statement or a parameterized statement is used to execute the same statement repeatedly with high efficiency and protect against SQL injections.

 ***